 To that end, let's take an abbreviated look at each of these components.

-the time of claim, may or may not be valid once in litigation.
+The question of the wording contained within the consent is, and should be, subject to proper legal interpretation within the state of practice, which at the time of claim, may or may not be valid once in litigation.

 Application for Coverage

 The application must be designed to obtain the maximum amount of information available for each practice specialty.
 It is not material how long this application is.
 What is important is the ability to provide underwriting with the maximum amount of knowledge for the potential risk.
 This may well require individual applications for a wide variety of disciplines.